A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream: Conclusions and Limitations

 \section{Conclusions and Limitations}

 We introduced 16 LLM-Modulo planners for TAMP that consume formal PDDLStream specifications and whose outputs are verified by a base TAMP method (either \bilevel{} or \adaptive{}).
 We conducted a comprehensive evaluation on seven existing TAMP domains, repeating each evaluation $50$ times for statistical significance.
-Our findings demonstrate that, while LLMs are capable of solving many novel TAMP problems, they in general cannot match the performance of the base TAMP methods.
-Imposing time and computation budgets (e.g., time-outs or token limits) exacerbates the gap between the non-LLM and LLM-based planners we study.
+Our findings demonstrate that, while LLMs are capable of solving many novel TAMP problems, they cannot match the performance of the base TAMP methods when used as drop-in replacements for TAMP components.
+Imposing time and computation budgets (e.g., time-outs or token limits) exacerbates the gap between the non-LLM and LLM-based planners we studied.
+Qualitative analyses identified design choices and trade-offs.

-Despite the large number of trials, costing over \$500 in tokens and eight days of computation, not all differences in performance are statistically significant.
-While our LLM-based planners are representative of a large class of plausible solutions, there is a broad range of alternative choices that could potentially improve LLM TAMP performance---e.g., providing example solutions, using a different LLM, or expressing problems in a format other than PDDLStream.
+Despite many trials, some performance differences are not statistically significant.
+While our LLM-based planners are representative of plausible solutions, there are many alternative choices that could improve LLM TAMP performance---e.g., providing example solutions, using a different LLM, or expressing problems in a format other than PDDLStream.